dysfunkt/SC2002_Assignment_CAMs/README.md

     git push origin <branch-name>
 ```
 ### Merging and pull requests
 To merge to main branch, first push your branch.
-Then create a pull request by clicking "Compare & pull request" and notify me after.
+Then create a pull request by clicking "Compare & pull request" and contact me after.

 ## References
 - [Git Tutorial For Dummies (video)](https://www.youtube.com/watch?v=mJ-qvsxPHpY)